LPL Financial Welcomes Financi - GuruFocus.com

 LPL Financial and its affiliated companies provide financial services only from the United States.

 Securities and advisory services offered through LPL Financial LLC, an SEC-registered broker-dealer and investment advisor.
 Member FINRA/SIPC.
-Carlon Wealth Advisors and LPL Financial are separate entities.
+Brennan Wealth Advisors and LPL Financial are separate entities.

 Throughout this communication, the terms “financial advisors” and “advisors” are used to refer to registered representatives and/or investment advisor representatives affiliated with LPL Financial LLC.